hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-sslcert admin example.com /home/admin/tmp

-The function changes SSL domain certificate and the key.
+This function changes SSL domain certificate and the key.
 If ca file present it will be replaced as well.

 *******************************************************************